 This representative will speak on behalf of students studying at the Waitākere campus and must be based at Waitākere.

 This representative will take an active part in all Council activities and will sit on Unitec’s committees and boards representing the interests of the student body.

-- The term for the Student President role is for two calendar years and is a 35 hour per week paid position.
+- The Student President role is for one calendar year and is a 20 hour per week paid position.
 To stand for this position you must be an enrolled Unitec student and have held a position of leadership within the Unitec Student Community (e.g. sports team captain, Student Rep, member of a student club or executive).

-- The term for all of the council roles is held over a calendar year i.e. 1 January – 31 December.
+- The term for all of the council roles is held over an academic calendar year i.e. Semester 1 and Semester 2.

-- Student Council representatives are expected to work up to 10 hours per week throughout the academic semester.
+- Student Council representatives can expect to work up to 10 hours per week throughout the academic semester.

 - Student Council training will be held in early February.

 - Council members are required to be available in the week before each Semester begins to assist with the welcoming of new students.

 HOW TO STAND AND RUN IN THE ELECTION